Skip to main content

 Why is a reference letter important?

-Follow the steps outlined below to prepare comprehensive reference letters that meet candidate and employer demands whilst enhancing your brand reputation.
+Follow the steps outlined below to prepare comprehensive reference letters that meet candidate expectations whilst enhancing your brand as an employer.

 Consider if you can produce a positive reference

-Not all employers and employees get along – sometimes an employee may not have achieved everything you hoped they would in a role.
+Not every employer-employee relationship is perfect—sometimes, an employee may not meet expectations.
 So, before even considering writing a reference letter, it’s important to think about whether you can provide a positive recommendation to support the candidate’s application.
 If not, it may be best to decline the reference request.
+It’s better to decline than to provide a negative reference, as this is discouraged.

 Address the reader directly